dejan2609/harshadranganathan.github.io/_posts/2023-03-29-aws-cost-optimizations-cost-intelligence-dashboards.md

 We'll be focusing on the second approach in this article as that gives more flexibility compared to using a CF template as each organization might follow different practices/account setups/might want to re-use existing configurations (buckets etc.) so you don't have to fiddle with CF templates.

-CF templates on other hand help for easier and cleaner deletion although some of the resources set up by this framework might still be needed for different usecases so it makes sense to create/re-use existing resources based on your needs.
+CF templates on other hand help for easier (if it works for your set-up) and cleaner deletion, some of the resources set up by this framework might still be needed for different usecases so it makes sense to create/re-use existing resources.

 {% include donate.html %}
 {% include advertisement.html %}